Writing MetaMask Tests with Synpress

 Conclusion

 It's possible to write metamask tests with Synpress.
-However, based on my experience, I encountered many problems.
-I spent more time than I initially planned to solve them.
-By reading this article, you can start without having to spend as much time on the problems I encountered.
+However, as far as I've experienced, I encountered many problems.
+While solving these, I spent more time than I initially planned.
+By reading this article, you can solve problems you might encounter at the beginning to avoid experiencing similar issues.